Elie-A-98/yeager-dapp/README.md

 You can add `/en/` or `/fr` or `/it` ad the end of the url to set the language

-I used docker and aws ec2 to deploy both the frontend and backend.
+I am running a docker image on aws ec2 to serve both the frontend and backend.

 I faced issues with vercel because [it doesn't support yarn 4](https://vercel.com/guides/does-vercel-support-yarn-2).
 I was able to downgrade to yarn 1 and deploy both the backend and frontend on vercel but it was a messy process and i didn't like it